 Targeting communications in this way means that we can meet the communication needs of all groups, without wasted effort or cost, and without risking disengagement through issue of unwanted communications.

 Before you can map your stakeholders you will need to run a stakeholder identification and analysis session.

 A template has been provided for you that can be used to represent the outcomes of that workshop.
 It provides a graphical representation of the perceptions of your key stakeholders with regard to:

+Use the stakeholder mapping document template (requires free Lucid chart account).
 This will then support reporting on the shifting levels of engagement, etc., as your project progresses, providing feedback on the efficiency of your communications to date.
 It can also prompt and support identification of any changes in position that may require revision of communications approach.